boostercloud/booster/docs/README.md

 })
 ```

-You configure your application by calling the `Booster.configure()` method.
-There are no restrictions about where you should do this call, but the convention is to do it in your configuration files located in the `src/config` folder.
-If you used the project generator (`boost new:project <project-name>`), this is where the config files are by default.

 The following is the list of the fields you can configure:
 - **appName:** This is the name that identifies your application.
 It will be used for many things, such us prefixing the resources created by the provider.
 There are certain restrictions regarding the characters you can use: all of them must be lower-cased and can't contain spaces.
 Two apps with different names are completely independent.

-- **provider:** This field contains the provider library instance that Booster will use when deploying or running your application. _**Note:** So far, there is only one provider fully supported in Booster yet, @boostercloud/framework-provider-aws, and it is probably the one you have already set if you used the generator to create your project.
-The team is currently working on providers for local development, azure, and Kubernetes._
+- **provider:** This field contains the provider library instance that Booster will use when deploying or running your application.

+_**Note:** So far, there is only one provider fully supported in Booster yet, @boostercloud/framework-provider-aws, and it is probably the one you have already set if you used the generator to create your project.
+The team is currently working on providers for local development, Azure, and Kubernetes._

 #### Environments

-You can create multiple environments calling the `Booster.configure` function several times using different environment names.
+You can create multiple environments calling the `Booster.configure` function several times using different environment names as the first argument.
 You can create one file for each environment, but it is not required.
 In this example we set all environments in a single file:

 ```typescript
 // Here we use a single file called src/config.ts, but you can use separate files for each environment too.